2008 AMSC/CMSC 660 Term Project Information

 • Is it appropriately difficult for 660 students?

-• Is it interesting and novel?
+• Is it interesting and does it show some creativity?

 • If appropriate, are references given where a student could go for more information?